mgaray99/final_team02/doc/presentation2/presentationFile.md

 simply by how certain team members decided to accomplish implementing planned features.

 ## TEAMWORK AND COMMUNICATION ANALYSIS:
+Teamwork and communication between team members has been pretty solid.
+We rely on platforms like imessage and Slack for quick questions and rescheduling interviews.
+Our team also meets up frequently, about 5 times a week, to provide updates on the project, reflect on our progress and plan ahead.
+Team members show interest in the project and are always quick to respond to questions and voice out their opinions.
+Also with the division of the project into backend and frontend enhances collaboration between each half of the team.

 ## PLAN FOR SPRINT #2:
+Our plan for Sprint #2 is basically enhancing the Mario game we started implementing in Sprint #1.
+Features to be implemented include:
+- Making the game scrollable: autoscroll, follow the player scroll type
+- Adding additional levels
+- Applying different textures to features of the game
+- Adding functional Power ups.
+- Making different types of Blocks: Breakable, Unbreakable, Powerup, Damage
+- Making enemies/oppositions